LocalJoost/LocalJoost.github.io/_posts/2022-08-03-MRTK2-to-MRTK3--simple-global-speech-recognition.markdown

 ## Conclusion

 After everything is said and done, global speech recognition with MRTK3 is not that hard, especially not with this little helper behaviour.
 I hope this helps you going forward.
-Note: speech recognition, for now, *only works on HoloLens*.
+Note: speech recognition, for now, works on HoloLens and, with my implementation of a `KeywordRecognitionSubsystem`, [on Magic Leap 2](https://localjoost.github.io/An-MRTK3-KeywordRecognitionSubsystem-for-Magic-Leap-2/).
+It also works in the Unity Editor - on Windows, that is.